How the schemes work for businesses

 As a business, there are 3 ways to get involved:

-- work with an ACP to get incentives for energy savings projects
+- work with an ACP to get incentives for energy savings or peak demand reduction projects

 - get accredited as an ACP by IPART and create your own certificates for: